20,000 guests celebrated at the Coronation Concert at Windsor Castle

 “We are so proud of you dad”

-Heir to the throne Prince William addressed the newly-crowned monarch in personal words from the stage: “Ba, we’re so proud of you,” he said to the enclosed royal box, where Charles and Camilla watched the concert alongside several other royals – including Prince Andrew.
-“Coronations are an announcement of our hope for the future,” William quoted his late grandmother Queen Elizabeth II as saying at the concert.
+Heir to the throne Prince William addressed the newly crowned monarch in personal words from the stage: “We’re so proud of you, Pa,” he said to the enclosed royal box, where Charles and Camilla watched the concert with several other royals – including Prince Andrew.
+“Coronations are a declaration of our hope for the future,” William quoted his late grandmother Queen Elizabeth II at the concert.
 She would be a “very proud mother” now.

 Organizer BBC provided many visual and humorous highlights.
-Illuminated drones painted flowers and animals in the night sky – Charles’s call for environmental protection.
-The sandstone Windsor Castle sometimes glowed in gold, sometimes in flowers, then in the colors of the Union Jack, the national flag.
+Glowing drones painted flowers and animals in the night sky – Charles’s call for environmental protection.
+The sandstone-colored Windsor Castle sometimes glowed in gold, sometimes in flowers, then in the colors of the Union Jack, the national flag.
 Popular cartoon characters Miss Piggy and Kermit the Frog also make appearances.

 About half of the 20,000 concert tickets were distributed among interested people from the British public – those who had done something special were also invited.
 Big screens were set up across England to broadcast the concert.
 According to the organizers, it can be seen in more than 100 countries around the world.